 Every single place in the world has its own traditions and customs which are part of a nation’s culture.
 However, also some unwritten rules do exist and you must absolutely know them and taking them into account, especially if it’s your first time in a city!
-Indeed, Rome or the Caput Mundi is no exception so that for many people “when in Rome, do as Romans do”.
-So, we would like to give you some little but useful advice in order to avoid unpleasant inconvenience…

 When in Rome, do as the Romans do

 1) Do not wear high heels.
 It is well-known that much of the streets in the historic center of Rome are paved with the ancient and famous cobblestones called "sampietrini" or "sanpietrini."
 Therefore, it is recommended to wear low and comfortable shoes, both to avoid turning a pleasant walk into torture and to spare women from getting literally stuck between the characteristic stone blocks in their daring attempt to defy this physical law!

 2) Never cross the road without looking.
 Whether you are near a traffic light with a green signal for pedestrians or at pedestrian crossings, always pay attention to vehicles coming from both directions.
 Due to the literal infernal traffic that you will witness once you arrive in the Eternal City, Romans tend to be in a hurry and are not famous for being very patient when driving.
 This is not an excuse, on the contrary, so it is best to always be cautious.